 Prom night is a special night for American teens and an expensive one for their parents.
-According to a recent VISA survey, the average prom spending is projected to be $919 during the 2015 season.
+According to the latest (2015) VISA survey, the average prom spending was projected to be $919.
 However, it's still possible to keep costs down while keeping the night special.
 Here are a few methods to help you be fabulous on a budget.

 - Rent your Outfit – Dresses and formal men's wear can be rented in many places for far less than the cost to purchase.
 If there are no suitable places near where you live, online rental is an option.
 For example, renttherunway.com has designer dresses available for reasonable rental rates, typically under $100.
 Unless you have reason to expect to wear a prom dress on multiple occasions, rental makes the most sense.

 If you must buy, shop well in advance to avoid prom markup.
 Consider shopping at consignment and second-hand stores for bargains.
 Some areas have programs to supply prom dresses to those who simply can't afford them; check with your local support organizations.

 - Tone Down the "Promposal" – The recent trend of making an elaborate show of asking someone to prom, known as the "promposal," is getting quite expensive.
 According to the VISA survey, $324 of the average $919 spending was expected to go toward the promposal.
 Keep the proposal simple, and save the extravagance for prom night.
 Pushing your bank account into overdraft or getting into high-interest rate debt that you struggle to pay off can harm your credit.
 You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 - Avoid Expensive Makeovers – You want to look your best for the prom, but that doesn't necessarily require an expensive trip to a salon.
 There are plenty of videos online to provide assistance and inspiration to do your own hair and makeup.
 Take advantage of any talented individuals in your family for assistance.